afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

    * Mechanistic explanations as “how” stories (entities + activities organized to produce a phenomenon).
    * Bullock & Green’s **“Yes, but what’s the mechanism?”**: why mechanism talk matters (and sometimes doesn’t) for interpreting experiments and interventions. ([UBC Psychology][17])
-   * Tie back to your **Mechanisms, Cases, and Explanations** unit in the Causality course.
+   * Tie back to the **Mechanisms, Cases, and Explanations** unit in the Causality course.

 ### Core readings